-I saw this quote for the first time a couple weeks ago from my fellow bloggers Chelsie and Summer.
+I saw this quote for the first time a couple weeks ago from a couple friends.
 It has become the inspiration to my post this week.
 Instead of telling a story about my achievements and explorations I want to showcase my fails.
 We all fail sometimes, during those times it’s hard to look at those who succeed.
 We can get jealous, angry, or depressed.

 One fail that happened recently, I was hoping to have this post up two weeks ago!
 I have been a bad blogger…but life happens and I have been on a crazy ride lately!
 Bringing it back, this week I am focusing on fails within the activities I love: wakeboarding, snowboarding, and running.
 I set big goals for myself last year.
 I didn’t fully achieve all them (#fail) but I try to turn every frustrating experience into a positive learning experience.
 I’m a glass half full kinda gal.

 1) I bought my first wakeboard, a Liquid Force Angel (mine’s 2014).
 I was determined to jump the wake by the end of the season!
 I did not (#fail) but I am so close!
 Through my adventures I did get some great photos out of the deal, along with tossing my salad a few times.
 Through this goal and experience I made new friends and got some great advice to help me land this, and other tricks.
 This community of boarders is so unique because everyone loves to help each other succeed, one of the big reasons I love it so much.

 2) I planned to make it out to the mountains each month this season, unfortunately I am missing February(#fail) but that is due to purchasing a home!
 So I’ll let February slide.
 This experience has definitely taught me how to budget well as I am not willing to give up traveling.